Access to the EIDF

 EIDF access and charging

-The route to accessing EIDF services is the same for every organisation and requires an application for a project on the EIDF Portal.
-As part of the project application, you need to add a pricing estimate used for invoicing if the application is accepted.
+To access the EIDF services you will need to submit an application for a new project on the EIDF Portal.
+As part of the project application, you will need to add a pricing estimate, which EIDF will use for invoicing if the application is accepted.

 Access is granted on a project basis over a fixed period of time.
 You can, of course, request an extension and we will be happy to work with you on this.

-• They are entitled to use their allocated budget on any EIDF services they have agreed access to, including moving budget between services.
+• You are entitled to use your allocated budget on any EIDF services to which you have requested access in your accepted application.

-The per-service prices charged may differ from the prices originally agreed as prices may change to reflect market conditions.
+The per-service prices charged each month may differ from the prices originally agreed as prices will change with inflation, energy costs and hardware replacements.
 Current prices will be shown on the EIDF Access page.

 Industry commercial access

-We list below the price list for organisations that are either for-profit or non-public or both (prices are excluding VAT)
+We list below the price list for organisations that are either for-profit or non-public or both.
+All prices are listed in GBP and exclusive of VAT.
+Projects are billed per month.

 Data storage